Stuycs-K/final-project-10-lic-choe/WORKLOG.md

 started adding prices to map, but there were way too many errors. have to fix these later today/tomorrow.

 ### 5/27/23
 made change to gmaemechanics.pde, map.pde, player.pde because it caused errors and i had to fix them.
-I also didn't know how to change the map in an efficient way, so i just brute force'd it. info
+I also didn't know how to change the map in an efficient way, so i just brute forced it. info